 Other areas in the sheet metal fabrication process you should consider when at your design stage but not limited to are:

 The sheet metal fabrication process comes down to cost depending on your product and quantity.
-To understand more clearly, think of a 2” x2” x2” open-ended box out of 16 Gauge aluminum.
+Think of a 2″ x2″ x2″ open-ended box out of 16 Gauge aluminum to understand more clearly.
 Laser Cutting and Press Brake bend would take less than 2 minutes to produce.
-On the other hand, a CNC Turret Punch Press and Press Brake Bend would take less than 1 minute to produce.
+On the other hand, a CNC Turret Punch Press and Press Brake Bend would take less than 1 minute to make.
 Last, a Traditional Sheet Metal Mold Stamping would take less than seconds to produce.

-The last two items you must consider are a “Cradle to Grave” and a FULL-SERVICE COMPONENT CONTRACT MANUFACTURER for the sheet metal fabrication process.
+For the sheet metal fabrication process, you must consider the last two items, a “Cradle to Grave” and a FULL-SERVICE COMPONENT CONTRACT MANUFACTURER.

 FULL-SERVICE means the contract manufacturer can provide you with a finished part including machining, PEM/Fastener installation, Powder Coating, Plating (anodizing, Chromate, Alodine, and so on) &silk screening/engraving, a “one-stop-shop” This eliminates having to resend out your part for a secondary process to separate multiple vendors.
 The significant advantage of this is you now only have one source responsible for your quality and on-time delivery needs.